-Most people who come down with influenza get better on their own; this includes people infected with 2009 H1N1 flu.
-If your symptoms are severe, your health care provider may prescribe medications called antivirals.
-These medications can reduce the severity and length of illness, but only if they are taken within two days of when your symptoms started.
-The medications do not guarantee that you will avoid feeling sick, and they will not help much with mild illness.
-Note that antibiotics are NOT helpful against influenza.
+Most people who come down with influenza get better on their own.
+This includes people infected with 2009 H1N1 flu.
+If your symptoms are severe, your healthcare provider may prescribe medicines called antivirals.
+These medicines can reduce the severity and length of illness, but only if they are taken within 2 days of when your symptoms started.
+The medicines do not guarantee that you will avoid feeling sick, and they will not help much with mild illness.
+Note that antibiotics are not helpful against influenza.

 Unless told otherwise by your doctor, drink plenty of nonalcoholic fluids, such as water or juice, to prevent dehydration.
 A good rule is to drink enough so that you urinate your normal amount.

 Get plenty of rest.

-Ask your health care provider about acetaminophen (Tylenol) or other medications for fever and pain.
-Take any medication only as directed.
+Ask your healthcare provider about acetaminophen or other medicines for fever and pain.
+Take any medicine only as directed.
 Do not give aspirin to children under age 18.
 It can cause a rare but serious illness called Reye syndrome.

-Call your doctor if your fever rises over 100 degrees Fahrenheit (37.7 degrees Celsius), or you become dizzy, lightheaded, or short of breath.
+Call your doctor if your fever is 100.4°F (38°C) or higher, or you become dizzy, lightheaded, or short of breath.

 Wash your hands often, especially after coughing or sneezing.
-Or, clean your hands with an alcohol-based hand gel containing at least 60 percent alcohol.
+Or clean your hands with an alcohol-based hand gel containing at least 60% alcohol.

 Cough or sneeze into a tissue.
 Then throw the tissue away and wash your hands.
 If you don’t have a tissue, cough or sneeze into the crook of your elbow.

-Stay home until at least 24 hours after you no longer have a fever or fever symptoms (such as chills), and you are not taking fever-reducing medication (such as Tylenol or Advil).
+Stay home until at least 24 hours after you no longer have a fever or fever symptoms (such as chills), and you are not taking fever-reducing medicine.

 Don’t share food, utensils, drinking glasses, or a toothbrush with others.

-A medical facemask worn over the mouth and nose may help prevent spread of infected droplets when you cough, sneeze, laugh, or talk.
+You can use a medical facemask over your mouth and nose to help prevent spread of infected droplets when you cough, sneeze, laugh, or talk.
 You should still follow the measures listed above to decrease your chance of spreading the virus to others.

-Ask your doctor whether others in your household should receive antiviral medication to help them avoid infection.
+Ask your doctor whether others in your household should get antiviral medicine to help them avoid infection.